Healthcare in the Netherlands

 You’ll be given a registration card (ponsplaatje) which you’ll have to show each time you visit – it’s a means of bringing up your details and passing on bills to your insurance company.

-If you are admitted as an in-patient (and unless it’s an emergency, this could take months from your initial appointment), you may find yourself in a shared room or ward of up to six beds (mixed sex).
+If you are admitted as an in-patient – and unless it’s an emergency, this could take months from your initial appointment – you may find yourself in a shared room or ward of up to six beds (mixed sex).
 You’ll probably have a TV and phone line but there will be a charge.
 Bring your own clothes and toiletries.
 Strictly enforced visiting hours vary from hospital to hospital.
+If you prefer access to private rooms, you may consider taking out private insurance.

 Pharmacies: drogist and apotheek